 What can be said that hasn’t already been said a million times?
 Any list of the best video game soundtracks of all time without some Final Fantasy jockeying for position is, quite simply, preposterous.
 The series is synonymous with large-scale storytelling and its music is the beating heart of their sagas of love, conflict, and technology.

 Back when the series’ characters were little more than loosely arranged groupings of pixels, the music gave players a window into the soul of the world.
 Final Fantasy VI has one of the most affecting (and dark) narratives in the series, and longtime composer Nobuo Uematsu didn’t miss a note, providing a legendary score of staggering resonance and emotional range.

 When Daniel Rosenfeld (C418) and Markus Persson (Notch) were respectively writing music for and developing Minecraft, you have to wonder if they had an inkling of the magic they were onto.
 Now with over 230 million sales and counting, it’s hard to imagine any game that’s had as many human hours lovingly poured into it as Minecraft.

 It’s also hard to imagine players coming back for thousands and thousands of hours without the gorgeous, subtle compositions of C418 scoring their building adventures.
 As the player scrounged for diamonds, eluded creepers, or just sat for a moment and took in the pixellated landscapes, the OST was always there to make the experience that little bit more special.

-The music itself was inspired by ambient luminaries such as Brian Eno and Aphex Twin, and fittingly, C418 now sits side-by-side with them as one of the few that managed to bring ambient music to the masses.
+The video game music composer itself was inspired by ambient luminaries such as Brian Eno and Aphex Twin, and fittingly, C418 now sits side-by-side with them as one of the few that managed to bring ambient music to the masses.